 The carrying amount of the Company's financial instruments, including cash and cash equivalents, notes and accounts receivable and notes and accounts payables approximates fair value due to the short-term maturity of the instruments.
-Fair values of short-term investments and long-term investments represent quoted market prices, if available.
+Fair values of short-term investments represent quoted market prices, if available.
 If no quoted market prices are available, fair values are estimated based on discounted cash flow, or other valuation techniques.
+Long-term investments, except for investments in available-for-sale securities, are in privately-held companies where there is no readily determinable market value and are recorded using the cost method.
+Since they entail an unreasonable high cost to obtain verifiable fair values, fair value is not presented.
+The Company periodically evaluates these investments for impairment.
+If it is determined that an other-than-temporary decline has occurred in the carrying value, an impairment loss is recorded in the period of decline in value.
 The Company's long-term liabilities approximate their fair values as they contain interest rates that vary according to market interest rates.